[ ESO ]

 Trending

-The measured fixed-pattern noise of the old CCD is about 0.5% (Fig. 1 of the trending plot).
+The measured fixed-pattern noise of the old CCD is about 0.5% (Fig. 1 of the historical trending plots from 2008 and earlier).
 It nicely follows a linear slope (Fig. 2 of the trending plot, and also the figure below).
 The measured photon noise follows a square-root law as expected.

 The noise characteristics are not only relevant for Quality Control, but also interesting for data reduction purpose.
-Whenever it comes to obtain a good S/N, gain maps are used to remove the fixed pattern noise.
+Whenever a good S/N is critical, well-exposed gain maps should be used to remove the fixed pattern noise.

 The penalty to pay is added photon noise, inherent in the image flats.
-For a single raw flat file obtained with a typical integration time of 220 sec, the turnover from the photon-noise into the gain noise regime is at exposure level 22000 ADU.
-This is visible in the figure below.
-For a master stacked from 2 raw frames, photon noise can be reduced by a factor of sqrt(2), and the turnover is at 11000 ADU.
-For a stack made of 3 frames, the critical exposure level is at 7000 ADU.
-This means: if high S/N is an issue, one should take care to use gain maps having sufficiently high exposure level everywhere.
+For a single raw flat file obtained with a typical integration time of 220 sec, the turnover from the photon-noise into the gain noise regime is at exposure level 22,000 ADU for the old CCD, see the figure below.
+For a masterflat stacked from 2 raw frames, photon noise can be reduced by a factor of sqrt(2), and the turnover value is at 11,000 ADU.
+For a stack made of 3 frames, the critical exposure level is at 7,000 ADU.
+This means: if high S/N is an issue, one should take care to use gain maps having sufficiently high exposure levels everywhere.
 In principle it makes sense to attempt a gain noise correction only if the photon noise in the map is lower than the gain noise in the science data.

 Noise properties of the old GIRAFFE CCD, as measured in a series of image flats.
 Data have been bias subtracted.
 Flats have been taken in a series of exposure times between 1 and 220 seconds.